Monday, August 19, 2024

 Who was this "Gay Deceiver," as the New York Times dubbed him early on?
 It's hard to say, for much of Eltinge's life is shrouded in mystery.
 Eltinge's managers generated reams of copy filled with fanciful half truths about him, and like many dissemblers, Eltinge himself spun stories whenever they suited his needs.
 By most accounts, he was born William Julian Dalton to Irish-American parents in Newtonville, Massachusetts.
 But several other sources list his hometown as Butte, Montana (hence his signature stage tune, "The Cute Little Beaut from Butte.")
 He actually spent several years there as a child.
 He adopted the name Julian Eltinge when he debuted in drag, according to one source, so as not to offend his family.

 Scholars don't even agree on the pronunciation of his name.
 Does it rhyme with fling or fringe?
 The answer can be found at the opening of the film The Band Wagon starring Fred Astaire.
 In a scene on 42nd Street, just before the famous "Shoe Shine" number Astaire mentions twice "the Eltinge Theatre."
 He clearly pronounces it to rhyme with tinge.
-(NOTE: The new book "Revolution in Three Acts," cited above, however, argues that the name is pronounced to rhyme with "belting," quoting Eltinge.)
+(NOTE: The new book "Revolution in Three Acts," cited above, however, argues that the name is pronounced to rhyme with "belting," quoting Eltinge.
+But a fascinating scene from The Voice of Hollywood in 1929 features actor Reginald Denny introducing Julian Eltinge.
+He clearly pronounces the name to rhyme with fringe.
+Eltinge dances elegantly in costume with a female chorus line and then speaks to the audience in his normal masculine voice.)

 Dates of his birth vary as well, athough 1883 is the most often cited.
 (His passport application from 1919 gives his birth date as May 14, 1881).
 At the outset of his career, Eltinge claimed to be a Harvard graduate who'd first made his mark in the famous Hasty Pudding Show.
 This helped lend legitimacy to his act and painted him as a boy from a good family, doing drag as a lark.
 In another tall tale, he claimed to have inherited a million dollars from an elderly Englishman who'd made a fortune in cutlery.